angular/angular/aio/content/guide/router.md

 You could hide the link until the user logs in.
 But that's tricky and difficult to maintain.

-Instead you'll write a `CanActivate()` guard to redirect anonymous users to the login page when they try to enter the admin area.
+Instead you'll write a `canActivate()` guard method to redirect anonymous users to the login page when they try to enter the admin area.

 This is a general purpose guard&mdash;you can imagine other features